twilli24/FA23-CS203-Lab11/README.md

 - Read `encryptMe.txt`
-- Encrypt it with a shift of 8
+- Encrypt it with the same amount of shift as `encrypted.txt`
 - Write to a new file, _it must be named_ `newEncrypted.txt`